 An HMO may be an actual health care center, in which all of the doctors in the office are part of the organization.
 In other cases, individual doctors contract with the HMO to care for patients covered under the plan.
 This agreement is known as an individual practice association (IPA).

-Because you pay a flat rate to your HMO, the plan will often encourage and cover preventive care intended to avoid the need for more expensive care later.
+Because you pay a flat rate to your HMO, the plan will often encourage preventive care intended to avoid the need for more expensive care later.
 However, as with most insurance plans, covered services vary.
-For example, some types of mental health services, alternative treatments, and physical therapy may not be covered, or covered only on a limited basis.
+For example, some types of mental health services, alternative medicine, and physical therapy may not be covered or covered only on a limited basis.

 Compared with fee-for-service plans, total medical costs in an HMO are usually lower and more predictable.
 However, these reduced costs are typically accompanied by additional restrictions, including: